Vested interests: the underlying issue

 Sheila Woodyatt to PVM

-I wrote to the House of Lords Behaviour Change inquiry stating;
+I wrote to the House of Lords Behaviour Change Inquiry stating;

 The task of presenting evidence to this inquiry involves a number of interlocking issues that are not easily resolved by answering, in a one-to-one manner, the inquiry’s general or detailed questions.